erick-otenyo/common-geodjango-configs/README.md

 ## Install PostgresQL, Postgis, pgadmin3
     $ sudo apt-get update
+## We are done with the basics configurations.. now we get down to Geodjango specific congigurations ..coming soon..
 ## We are done with the basic settings.. now we get doen to configuring fo Geodjango...coming soon
     $ sudo apt-get install -y postgresql postgresql-contrib